Scerelyn/LynnMod/README.md

 A five on five fight with characters who buff in various ways by self inflicting burn
 ### Saeka
 A one on five fight with a character who gains and keeps buffs, getting stronger with every hit, stagger, and kill
+### Gredo
+A one on five fight with a character immune to attacks and builds damage from being staggered

 ## Directory Layout
 ### Art